Eshang-Shah/Speech-To-Intent/README.md

+# Speech-to-Intent Conversion on Raspberry Pi

-#Project Overview
+## Overview
-This project implements a speech-to-intent conversion system designed for the Raspberry Pi, utilizing TensorFlow and Librosa for machine learning model training and audio processing.
+This project implements a speech-to-intent conversion system optimized for the Raspberry Pi.
+Using TensorFlow for machine learning and Librosa for audio processing, the system translates spoken language inputs into actionable intent representations, suitable for interactive and automation applications.

-#Key Features
+## Features
-Speech-to-Intent Conversion: Transforms spoken language inputs into actionable intent representations, enabling a variety of interactive and automation applications.
+- **Speech-to-Intent Conversion**: Transforms voice commands into machine-readable intents.
-Machine Learning Integration: Employs custom-trained machine learning models built with TensorFlow to accurately identify user intent from audio.
+- **Machine Learning with TensorFlow**: Custom-trained models built to recognize various user intents from speech data.
-Audio Processing with Librosa: Utilizes the Librosa library for feature extraction and preprocessing of audio data to enhance model accuracy and efficiency.

-#Technical Highlights
+- **Audio Processing with Librosa**: Extracts audio features for improved accuracy in recognizing speech patterns and intents.

+## Technical Details
-Platform: Raspberry Pi, providing a compact and low-cost solution for real-time, on-device processing.
+- **Platform**: Raspberry Pi (ideal for real-time, on-device processing).
-Modeling Framework: TensorFlow, used to design and develop the intent recognition models.
+- **Modeling Framework**: [TensorFlow](https://www.tensorflow.org/) for designing and training the intent recognition model.
-Audio Feature Extraction: Leveraged Librosa for robust audio processing, including feature extraction techniques such as MFCCs, chroma, and spectral contrast, tailored to speech signal characteristics.
+- **Audio Feature Extraction**: [Librosa](https://librosa.org/) for efficient processing of audio data, including MFCCs, chroma, and spectral contrast.

+### Prerequisites
+- Raspberry Pi (any model with adequate processing power)
+- Python 3.7 or higher
+- TensorFlow and Librosa libraries

+This project is licensed under the MIT License.
+See the LICENSE file for details.